How do you monitor a forest? This is especially useful in areas where deforestation is rampant.

-In several projects we used DTM (Digital Terrain Models) for watershed, hills and forest areas and DSM (Digital Surface Models) for city development to create a 3D models of the terrains, slopes, building height and extract several features from the model to map to the real data on the ground.
+In several projects, we used DTM (Digital Terrain Models) for watershed, hills and forest areas and DSM (Digital Surface Models) for city development to create 3D models of the terrains, slopes, building height and extract several features from the model to map to the real data on the ground.

 Tell us about your career path.
 What do you do currently?